Ship reported hijacked near Libya by migrants rescued at sea

-VALLETTA, Malta — Migrants hijacked a cargo ship in Libyan waters on Wednesday and forced the crew to reroute the vessel north to Europe, according to Italian and Maltese authorities.
+VALLETTA, Malta — The military of European island nation Malta is reporting that migrants have hijacked a cargo ship in Libyan waters.

-The Armed Forces of Malta said military personnel were standing by and the hijacked vessel still was in Libyan territorial waters on Wednesday night.
+The Armed Forces of Malta said military personnel were standing by and the hijacked vessel still was in Libyan territory on Wednesday night.

-Italian Interior Minister Matteo Salvini said the merchant ship, El Hiblu 1, rescued migrants in the Mediterranean Sea earlier Wednesday.
-He says about 120 rescued passengers were on board when the hijacking happened.
+Italian Interior Minister Matteo Salvini says the ship’s crew rescued a group of migrants who are thought to have taken control and to be directing the ship toward Malta or Italy’s Lampedusa island.

 Salvini said “it would be the first act of piracy on the high seas with migrants that hijacked” a cargo ship.